As a course administrator, you can simply access its management page by clicking on “Course administration” in the main course page.

 Student submissions can be downloaded from the Download submissions and statistics pages or the submission inspection page.
 You are able to only download the set of evaluation submissions (according to the task parameters) or all the submissions.

-Student submissions can be replayed from the submission inspection page.
-You can either replay a specific submission or replay all the submissions queried (with the replay button in the table’s header).
+Student submissions can be replayed either from the Replay submissions and statistics pages or the submission inspection page.
 Different replay scheme are available:

 This feature is currently under testing.
 As the same job queue is used for standard submissions and submission replay, it is recommended not to launch huge replay jobs on a very active INGInious instance.

-Task files can be created, uploaded and modified from the task edition page with the Tasks files tab.
+Task files can be created, uploaded and modified from the task edition page.
 Only text-base files can be edited from the webapp.
 Binary files can however be uploaded.

 The behaviour of the Move action is Unix-like : it can be used for renaming files.

 Collaborative work and separate students administration are possible in INGInious.
 Two models are available:

 Classrooms and groups : Classrooms are useful to administratively separate students following the same course.
 They offer separate statistics to help the teacher identify problems students may encounter in this particular context.